Mechanical wrist watch architecture

 Coming back to the mechanical watch … so how does it work?

 In simple English while quartz movements are powered by battery, mechanical watches, including some of their complications like day, date, stopwatch or chronograph or chrono as it is popularly called are all driven by unwinding of a tightly wound spring.
 The energy from this reservoir is slowly released, in measured amount, very similar to a quartz / crystal oscillator which vibrates back and forth at 32768 times each second.

 On the other hand, a mechanical movement, as mentioned above, runs on the energy derived from a coiled spring.
-The energy is channelled through a series of geared assemblies also called escapement which in turn is controlled by a hairspring.
+The energy is channeled through a series of geared assemblies also called escapement which in turn is controlled by a hairspring.
 The hairspring beats back and forth at a constant pace, typically between 18,000 and 36,000 times per hour, gifting a mechanical watch its accuracy attribute.